coldshrine/study-notes/talks/how-to-make-a-sandwich.md

 * **Diminishing loop**: suppreses behaviour
 * **Balancing loop**: fedback tends to towards table goal
       - You help me I help you
+      - The outlet of the factory has to be upstream (so factories won't contaminate their own water)